Yemen is still at war. As the UN brings warring parties together, the country remains in crisis.

 But how do we help them?

 The World surveyed journalists, humanitarians and Yemeni citizens to come up with this short list of aid groups — some small and local, others huge and global — with proven track records of helping families in Yemen.
-Each in its own way is helping Yemenis survive what the United Nations calls the world’s largest humanitarian crisis.
+Each in its own way is helping Yemenis survive what the United Nations has called the world’s largest humanitarian crisis.
+We first posted this list in 2017, and we continue to update it.

 Humanitarians who live and work in Yemen